An Act to amend the Income Tax Act

 Experts in retirement planning are unanimous that the tax-free savings accounts are a valuable tool to reach personal retirement goals.
 Our government's efforts to continue growing this revolutionary savings tool represented a major step forward for middle-class Canadians, in particular, Canadians saving for their retirement.

 The new government's approach to retirement savings is completely off base.
 On one hand, it supports the wrong-headed approach of the Government of Ontario to force all workers into a new government-sponsored pension scheme that will cut take-home pay and foist upon and force employers to cut jobs or go out of business in some cases.
-On the other hand, the Liberals would cut a widely-acclaimed revolutionary savings tool designed to support Canadians in whatever their own unique savings goals might be.
+On the other hand, the Liberals would cut a widely acclaimed, revolutionary savings tool designed to support Canadians in whatever their own unique savings goals might be.

 Tax-free savings accounts have been so popular in our country since the beginning, that over 11 million Canadians have opened accounts.
-However, the Liberals have have said that only the rich can afford to put more into tax-free savings plans, and this, again, is absolutely false.
+However, the Liberals have said that only the rich can afford to put more into tax-free savings plans, and this, again, is absolutely false.
 It is an argument that is ignorant to the real cost of saving for a home or retirement, and it is an argument that is not supported by the facts.

 I will allude to the speech from the Minister of Finance.
 I appreciate him coming into the House and explaining the platitudes of all of this, and repeating the rhetoric of the election campaign, but let us hit the facts.
 The facts are, as I have mentioned, that 11 million Canadians opened tax-free savings accounts.
 In 2013, people earning less than $80,000 a year accounted for 80% of TFSA holders, and 60% of the individuals contributing the maximum amount to their TFSAs had incomes of less than $60,000.
 Those are the facts.
 I did not hear this from the Minister of Finance.